Research

 Working Papers

-Contingent Belief Updating (joint with Chiara Aina & Andrea Amelio)
+Contingent Belief Updating (joint with Chiara Aina & Andrea Amelio, submitted)

 How teams can overcome free riding in strategic experimentation (draft available upon request)